Checklist When You Cannot Connect to Wifi (or Get Thrown Off)

 More on finding the best channel on the 2.4 GHz band can be found in: How to locate good Wi-Fi channels and bad neighbors.

 The Apple iPhone has a feature called Wi-Fi Assist or Wi-Fi helper, which is turned on by default.
-We recommend turning this off if you want to avoid your Wi-Fi and mobile network competing with each other once you are connected to Wi-Fi.
-Especially if you have a mesh network, such as AirTies Wi-Fi, it is better to let the mesh network control where your devices are connected.
+We recommend turning this off if you want to avoid your wifi and mobile network competing with each other once you are connected to wifi.
+Especially if you have a mesh network, it’s better to let the mesh network control where you’re connected.

 You can read more about Wi-Fi Assist and how to enable and disable it here: https://support.apple.com/en-us/HT205296

-Wi-Fi is not one standard, but many.
+Wifi is not a single standard, but many.
 Not only are there different versions and “vintages” of Wi-Fi, but there are also a lot of specialized standards that apply, for example, the movement between access points (also called roaming, 802.11r), Wi-Fi Radio Resource management (802.11k), and so on.
 Each of these standards contains mandatory and optional parts.

 If you have a mesh network with client and band steering, such as AirTies Wi-Fi, your network is trying to stay in control of what is the best connection for anyone connecting to the network.
 At the same time, many of the devices that connect have their own functionality that tries to dictate what kind of connection to accept, in order to ensure the the best experience for the user–as in the Apple Wi-Fi Assist example above.
 This is especially true for smartphones.